Zákopčie

 Zákopčie (Dombelve) is a village and municipality in Čadca District in the Žilina Region of northern Slovakia.

 The village is a collection of small hamlets spreading through a number of valleys.
 The main industries are based on wood harvested from the surrounding woods and forests.
 Farming is also important.
 There is a post office, village office, a shop, kiosk, a few basic bars, and a florist.
 There is also a school.

 Many people visit the area for holidays and recreation.
 With a number of people traveling to bigger towns nearby for work.

 History

 In historical records the village was first mentioned in 1662.

-Geography

-The municipality lies at an elevation of 516 metres (1,693 ft) and covers an area of 29.631 km² (76.744 mi²).
-It has a population of about 1760 people.
+Population